ms/buildtogether.tech/10-persuade/index.md

     surprised or disappointed if that's where things end: everyone is busy or tired or has projects of their own, or maybe just has a different mental model of how collaboration is supposed to work.
-Remember the <span g="90_9_1_rule">90-9-1 rule</span> and set your expectations accordingly.
+Remember the <span g="90_9_1_rule" i="90-9-1 rule">>90-9-1 rule</span> and set your expectations accordingly.

 5. Don't build a project: build a community.
-:   I used to belong to a softball team that never actually played softball: our
+:   There is a softball team here in Toronto that never actually plays games:
-    "games" were just an excuse for us to enjoy each other's company.
+    their practices are just an excuse for members to enjoy each other's company.
 You probably don't want to go quite that far, but sharing a cup of tea with someone or celebrating the birth of their first grandchild can get you things that no reasonable amount of money can.

 6. Establish a point of connection.
 :   "I was speaking to X" or "we met at Y" gives them context, which in turn